apitestbase/apitestbase.github.io/_docs/en/structured-test-setup-for-integration-unit-test-isolation.md

 permalink: /docs/en/structured-test-setup-for-integration-unit-test-isolation
 key: docs-structured-test-setup-for-integration-unit-test-isolation
 ---
 One of the core requirements of integration unit testing is to **isolate the API under test**.
-This means we need to **set up mock/stub dependencies for the API**, to be able to control the testing behavior.
+This means we need to **set up stub dependencies for the API**, to be able to control the testing behavior.

-We need an approach that enables **automated test setup** during API development and also inside CI/CD pipeline.
-The approach ATB recommends is **Structured Test Setup** which has below simple principles:
+We need an approach that enables **automated test setup** during API development and in a CI/CD pipeline.
+The approach ATB recommends is **Structured Test Setup**, which follows two simple principles:
 * Enable running only necessary setups for a test case or folder.
 * Enable reusing test setup steps.

-The approach makes test setup management and automation simple.

 ## How It Works

 ATB delivers these two principles through two mechanisms:

 * **Inheritance and references, to reuse setup steps.** A setup defined on a folder is inherited by the sub-folders beneath it: written once on the parent, it runs ahead of each descendant sub-folder's own setups and test cases when the parent folder is run, instead of being copied into every sub-folder.
 When folders in different parts of the tree — with no shared ancestor — need the same setup, a folder can add a **Setup Reference** pointing at a setup test case defined elsewhere, reusing those steps without copying them.
-* **Run Patterns, to run only what's needed.** A folder's **Run Pattern** decides what a run does: prepare the environment by running setups without any test, or run setups together with the test cases beneath the folder.
+* **Run Patterns, to run only what's needed.** A folder's [**Run Pattern**](/docs/en/folder-run-patterns) decides what a run does: prepare the environment by running setups without any test, or run setups together with the test cases beneath the folder.

 Isolation is the goal these serve.
-To test an API in isolation, it runs against a local, dedicated **stub database** — not a shared database such as one in a SIT environment — so the dependency is fully under the test's control.
-Creating that stub database and its tables is part of the test isolation work, and it's exactly the kind of prerequisite Structured Test Setup is designed to manage: defined once, reused where shared, and run only when needed.
+Creating stub dependencies — such as a stub database and its tables — is exactly the kind of prerequisite Structured Test Setup is designed to manage: defined once, reused where shared, and run only when needed.

 ## The Example

 A small "Online Store" application with three REST APIs.
-To test each API in isolation, the setup stands up a local, dedicated stub database — a PostgreSQL instance in a throwaway Docker container — in place of a shared database, so every run starts from a known, fully controlled state.
+To test each API in isolation, the setup stands up a local, dedicated stub database — a PostgreSQL instance in a throwaway Docker container — in place of a shared database such as one in a SIT environment, so every run starts from a known, fully controlled state.

 | API | Endpoint | Table | Operation |
 |---|---|---|---|